 |--authorization-webhook-cache-unauthorized-ttl duration Default: 10s|

 The duration to cache 'unauthorized' responses from the webhook authorizer.

 Path to the file containing Azure container registry configuration information.

 |--bind-address string Default: 0.0.0.0|

 The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
-If blank or an unspecified address (0.0.0.0 or ::), all interfaces will be used.
+If blank or an unspecified address (0.0.0.0 or ::), all interfaces and IP address families will be used.